paulSourav1006/paulsourav1006/README.md

     [Github](https://github.com/paulSourav1006)
     [Email](sourabhpaul206@gmail.com)

-- 💬 Ask me about Java/Microservices or any tech-related stuff.
+- 💬 Ask me about Java/Full stack web or any tech-related stuff.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Backend Java developers are like digital architects 🏛️, crafting the invisible structures that power apps.
 Their code is the hidden machinery 🛠️, ensuring everything runs smoothly behind the scenes. 🌟💻